 View Related Products by Product Action

-Currently there are no citations for Dynorphin B. Do you know of a great paper that uses Dynorphin B from Tocris?
-If so please let us know.
+Do you know of a great paper that uses Dynorphin B from Tocris?
+Please let us know.

 Literature in this Area